-Nearby is picturesque Te Poho O Rawiri Marae.
-If you’re interested in Maori culture, Gisborne is a must.
-Old traditions are still evident in many parts of the city.
-Oral history records Titirangi (Kaiti) Hill as the point of arrival for the migratory waka (canoe), Horouta, which brought the first Maori to the area.
+If you’re interested in Maori culture, Gisborne, known as the City of Rivers, is a must.
+Oral history records Titirangi (Kaiti) Hill as the point of arrival for the migratory waka (canoe), Horouta, which brought the first Maori to this beautiful region of New Zealand.

 At A Glance

 New Zealand Dollar